TranslationalML/pacsifier/README.md

 - PatientName : The patient name.
 (It is not recommanded to use this filter since there is no clear norm on how the patient names were stored on the pacs server)
 - PatientBirthDate : Similarily to the StudyDate the date should be in format YYYYMMDD.
 Querying on date range is not supported for patient birth date.
 - SeriesInstanceUID : The Series Instance UID
 - ImageType : The image type as stored in the pacs server.
 (Note : using this filter significantly slows down the querying process.
 Use it only if absolutely necessary.)
+- AcquisitionDate : The acquisition date.
+- SeriesNumber : The series number.
+- StudyDescription : The study description.
+- AccessionNumber : The Accession number.
 - Modality : The modality.

 The query file can be built in Excel and exported to comma-separated values `.csv` format.